Sierra Leone: Risk Assessment

 - Inadequate infrastructure; failing healthcare system

 - Difficult for small and medium-sized enterprises to access credit

 - Extreme poverty and high unemployment

-Public capital investment spending should benefit other economic sectors, starting with agriculture, energy, transport, and construction.
-Growth in the construction sector is expected to be sustained by reconstruction work following the August 2017 landslide, which killed 500 people in Freetown and caused material damage estimated at USD 30 million.
-In 2018, despite an easing of upward pressures, inflation will still be high and will continue to dampen household consumption; specifically consumption by the +70% of Sierra Leonians who live on less than one US dollar a day.
-Fuelled by the spectacular depreciation of the leone in late 2016 and early 2017, as well as higher fuel prices at the pump, inflation could eventually threaten growth prospects in 2018, especially if the most recent fuel subsidies are removed.
+Nevertheless, this latter sector will continue to suffer from the country’s high inflation, which will also continue to dampen household consumption, specifically consumption by the +70% of Sierra Leonians who live on less than one US dollar per day.
+Fuelled by the depreciation of the leone in late 2016 and early 2017, as well as higher fuel prices at the pump, inflation will remain a threat to growth prospects in 2018, especially as the most recent fuel and rice subsidies has been lifted.